-In July 2020, regulatory oversight on veterinary drugs and feed ingredients transferred from DA to PFDA with the expiration of Joint Administrative Order 26 (2013).
-However, the turnover of regulatory functions has been postponed for six months until February 28, 2021, in order to serve as a transition period.
-In the interim, Philippine importers must continue to work with both DA Bureau of Animal Industry and PFDA Center for Food Regulations and Research.
+On February 28, 2021, regulatory oversight on veterinary drugs and feed ingredients transferred from DA to PFDA with the expiration of Joint Administrative Order 26 (2013).
+However, Philippine importers must continue to work with both DA Bureau of Animal Industry and PFDA Center for Food Regulations and Research.
+However, Memorandum Circular 1 (2021) states that Regulation of Feed Pre-Mixes and Water-Soluble Supplements will remain under the jurisdiction of the BAI Animal Feeds, Veterinary Drugs and Biologics Control Division